kubedb/docs/docs/guides/mongodb/tls-ssl-encryption/tls-ssl-encryption.md

 Error from server (Forbidden): admission webhook "mongodb.validators.kubedb.com" denied the request: can't have disabled set to mongodb.spec.sslMode when mongodb.spec.clusterAuthMode is set to x509
 ```

 To **Upgrade from Keyfile Authentication to x.509 Authentication**, change the `sslMode` and `clusterAuthMode` in recommended sequence as suggested in [official documentation](https://docs.mongodb.com/manual/tutorial/upgrade-keyfile-to-x509/).
-Each time after changing the specs, follow the procedure that is described above to verify the changes of `sslMode` and `clusterAuthMode` inside database.
+Each time after changing the specs, follow the procedure that is described above to verify the changes of `sslMode` and `clusterAuthMode` inside the database.

-## Snapshot Configuration

-Currently snapshot works without any extra configuration in spec of snapshot, when `sslMode` is set to either of `requireSSL`, `allowSSL` or `disabled`.

-Note, Snapshot won't work for `requireSSL` at this moment.
-Track this issue [here in github](https://github.com/kubedb/project/issues/352).

 ## Cleaning up